abezr/climate-negotiaiton/ARCHITECTURE.md

 1. What's the current AI orchestration approach?
 LangChain, custom, other?
 2. How do you handle LLM failures and degradation gracefully?
 3. What's the vector store strategy — embedded (pgvector) or external?
-4. What drove the Vue → Next.js migration decision?
+4. What was the specific motivation to migrate from Vue to Next.js? (e.g., ecosystem, performance, hiring?)

 ### Evaluation & Quality
 5. How do you measure consensus quality beyond the Bonn metrics?